sjaehn/BShapr/README.md

 The Monitor in the upper part of the GUI visualizes the input and the output levels.
 You can change the zoom by scrolling the mouse wheel.

+### Sequence size

+You can set the lenght of the whole shape sequence between 1 and 16 seconds, beats or bars.
+Change the value by dragging, scrolling or clicking on its up and down arrows and select a base.

 ### Shape selector